abuse.ro

 uribl.abuse.ro | 127.0.0.9 | dynamic domain** | set spam score to a low-moderate value |

-* residential IPs are dinamically allocated by ISPs to home users and should never send emails directly, but through a registered email server.
+* residential IPs are dynamically allocated by ISPs to home users and should never send emails directly, but through a registered email server.
 Use with care, mainly for further scoring, not blocking

 ** dynamic DNS domains like afraid.org; while good for testing purposes, these domains are easily abused for spam